Allow2/allow2automate-battle.net/README.md

-# battle.net
+# battle.net plugin for Allow2Automate

-Enable Allow2Automate management of World of Warcraft parental controls
+Extend Allow2Automate with the ability to manipulate World of Warcraft parental controls